Are You or Someone You Care About:

 2. Students receiving the Homeless Exemption are expected to maintain a semester grade point average (GPA) of 2.0 or higher, meet the standards of academic progress, and demonstrate gains towards degree completion.
 If a student withdraws from ALL registered classes while utilizing a homeless fee exemption, they may not be eligible for future Homeless Fee Exemptions.
 This is appeal eligible with documentation proving extenuating circumstances.

 What if I still need more money to support myself while in school?

-- Students should complete the Free Application for Federal Student Aid (FAFSA) each year. *Info Guide for assistance: https://library.daytonastate.edu/fafsa
+- Students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) each year. *Please see the following Info Guide for assistance: https://library.daytonastate.edu/fafsa

 What other services are offered to students experiencing homelessness?